bdbaraban/KivyUp/README.md

 These instructions will get you a copy of the project up and running on your local machine for stable usage.

+## Parsing

+An interesting project because of the language parsing aspect and algorithmic thinking involved in accomplishing this efficiently.
+Working with the mutability of lists in python, the time complexity of parsing and translating strings, and nested formatting challenged our algorithmic thinking.

 ### Prerequisites

 ```